Kupuna Education CenterOffice of Continuing Education and Training

 - Intro to Studio Art and the Visual Elements (ART3252)

 - Tai Chi for Arthritis for Fall Prevention (ENR3089) View or Print Information

 Kupuna Education Center Coordinator

-Jan Thurman is a registered Kinesiotherapist, licensed massage therapist, lecturer and former Director of the SDSU Adaptive Fitness Clinic (formerly SCSU Fitness Clinic for Individuals w/Disabilities).
+Jan Thurman is a Registered Kinesiotherapist, licensed massage therapist, lecturer and former Director of the SDSU Adaptive Fitness Clinic (formerly SDSU Fitness Clinic for Individuals w/Disabilities).
 Ms. Thurman has been working as a Kinesiotherapist since 2000, taught Kinesiology students in an adaptive rehabilitation center from 2002 to 2015, and has worked as a therapist since 1999.
 Ms. Thurman has earned a B.S. specializing in fitness, nutrition, and health and an M.P.H. specializing in epidemiology both degrees earned at San Diego State University.
-She is a certified MELT instructor, a board certified Tai Chi for Arthritis for Fall Prevention instructor, she is experienced in Active Isolated Stretching – The Mattes Method and multiple other therapeutic exercise modalities.
-Additionally she is a member of the American Kinesiotherapy Association, the Medical Fitness Association, the International Council on Active Aging, and the Tai Chi for Health Institute.
+She is a certified MELT instructor, a board certified Tai Chi for Arthritis for Fall Prevention Instructor, she is experienced in Active Isolated Stretching – The Mattes Method and multiple other therapeutic exercise modalities.
+Additionally, she is a member of the American Kinesiotherapy Association, the Medical Fitness Association, the International Council on Active Aging, and the Tai Chi for Health Institute.

 Contact by phone: (808) 734-9469